Skip to main content

 Lancaster is a city of around 59,000 people (2021) in Lancaster County in the Pennsylvania Dutch Country.
 It is one of the oldest inland towns in the United States, and the center of an area inhabited by many members of the Amish community.

-Lancaster is home to a very diverse group of people.
-It is a strong agricultural town with various farmlands, lush vegetation and great produce all over.
-This is because the Amish dwell in and around Lancaster's many townships.
-The Amish are fairly isolated from the rest of the community, but they are acknowledged, respected, and not bothered.
-They are masters of farming and simple living, for they don't use electricity.
-They teach in their own schools, and they have their own churches.
-They get around by horse and buggy and they are easily seen, wearing black suits, hats, and bonnets.
 Founded in 1729, Lancaster was the capital of the United States for a single day on September 27, 1777, as the founding fathers fled the British.
 Lancaster has evolved from Pennsylvania's capital back in 1799, before Harrisburg was named the capital in 1812, to a strong and well known city in Pennsylvania.
 It is the oldest inland city in the United States.
-Lancaster has grown into a contemporary city.
+Lancaster has grown from a hub and market town for the county, into a diverse, cosmopolitan city with first rate dining, shopping, architecture and arts, well worth a weekend visit.
 1 Discover Lancaster Visitors Center, 501 Greenfield Rd, ☏ +1 717-299-8901, toll-free: +1-800-723-8824. (updated Dec 2018) Lancaster City Visitor Center, 38 Penn Sq (Alternate address for GPS: 5 W King St), ☏ +1 717-517-5718, [email protected]. (updated Dec 2021)

 Although the Amish culture dates back hundreds of years, they have not done much to change their lifestyles.
 They are traditional and they have a strong sense of community.
 They exist inside a larger community and everyone gets along without internal problems.
 They keep to themselves, but they give back to the outside Lancasterian community with their goods.
 Many of the venues which explain "The Simple People" and allow the voyager to learn about how the Amish live are in small nearby villages, such as Bird-In-Hand and Intercourse.
 Mennonite Information Center, 2209 Millstream Rd, ☏ +1 717-299-0954.
 M-Sa 9AM–4PM.
 Information on the life and faith of the Amish and Mennonites, quilting information, guided tours of Lancaster, Biblical Tabernacle as a reproduction of the original Old Testament tabernacle.
 1 The Amish Farm and House, 2395 Covered Bridge Dr, ☏ +1 717-394-6185.
 9AM–5PM.
 Historic farm with picnic area, playground and activities.
 2 Amish Village, 199 Hartman Bridge Road, Ronks, ☏ +1 717-687-8511.
 F-Su 9AM-4PM.
 Take an educational guided tour through this 1840s farm house furnished as a typical Lancaster County Old Order Amish house.
 Grounds include barn with farm animals, operating water wheel, smoke house with Pennsylvania Dutch foods, blacksmith shop with tools of the smithy's trade, village gift shop and picnic area after tour.
 Tours begin at $12 per adult, $7 per youth (ages 5-12), free for children (0-4). (updated Dec 2022) 3 Mennonite Life Museum, 2215 Millstream Road, ☏ +1 717-393-9745.
 Tu-F 9:30AM-4PM.